dotnet/EntityFramework.Docs/entity-framework/core/modeling/table-splitting.md

 ### Configuring the linking foreign key

 The FK linking the mapped tables is targeting the same properties on which it is declared.
 Normally it wouldn't be created in the database, as it would be redundant.
 But there's an exception for when the entity type is mapped to more than one table.
-To change its facets you can use the normal [relationship Fluent API](xref:core/modeling/relationships#foreign-key):
+To change its facets you can use the [relationship configuration Fluent API](xref:core/modeling/relationships#foreign-key):

 <!--
             modelBuilder.Entity<Customer>()